CS-469-Group5/Ransomware/c2-server-linux/README.md

 Once the IP addresses are set, run `python3 server.py` where it will begin listening for a connection.
 Afterwards, run `python3 client.py [IP]` to connect the two machines.
-From the server-side, you should receieve a message that says the two are connected.
+From the server-side, you should receieve a message that says the two are connected as well as the working directory.
 You have successfully performed a reverse shell and can issue commands on the client/victim.

 ### Future Work